Building a blog with Gatsby

 gatsby build

 This will compile the project since Gatsby uses React.
-All the code will be generated and dropped into public/
+All the code will be generated and dropped into public/ for you.
+You'll see that public is in your .gitignore since gatsby will be generating all those files for you automatically.

-, you can see your built project - which should look identical to your project served by doing gatsby develop
+If you run gatsby serve, you can see your built project - which should look identical to your project served by doing gatsby develop

 Review